dydxprotocol/solo/docs/typescript.md

 );
 ```

-### Trading Api
+### Api
 Solo provides an easy way to interact with dYdX http API endpoints.
-This is especially useful for making dex orders.
+This is especially useful for placing & canceling orders.

 #### Place Order
 ```javascript